 Here are some Important Technical Factors to Consider:

 One of the things you can do to be a successful online student is making sure you have the right tools for the job. eLearning strongly suggests you own your own computer AS WELL as having an alternate system as a backup, just in case.
 Additionally, you can come to any campus and use any student computer - but, we strongly advise that you not rely solely on coming to campus, as campus hours may not coincide with the time you have available to work on your homework.

-Can you easily use Microsoft Office products (including Word and PowerPoint), conduct internet searches, read long text passages on a screen, and troubleshoot minor issues with your computer?
-If you answered no, you may wish to consider starting out with web component courses instead of jumping right into a fully online course.
-Make sure you can handle the work and requirements in that component course before moving on to a fully online course.
+Can you easily use Microsoft Office products (including Word and PowerPoint), conduct Internet searches, read long text passages on a screen, and troubleshoot minor issues with your computer?
+If you answered no, you may wish to consider starting out with a Face-to-Face or Live Online courses instead of jumping right into a fully online course.
+Make sure you can handle the supplemental online work/activities/requirements in the Face-to-Face or Live Online course before moving on to a fully Online course.